Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-creating a file with its content
+redirecting out put of command in a file